 That is where the Neighborhood Assistance Corporation of America (NACA) comes in.
 The NACA has helped hundreds of thousands of people find affordable housing with no money down and no minimum credit score.
 NACA also provides financial assistance for approved homeowners that encounter financial difficulties.

 If you’ve been struggling to figure out how you’ll afford to purchase a home, then the NACA purchase program could help.
-This article will explain how the NACA works and how the organization could help you find your next home.
+This article will explain how the NACA mortgage process works and how the organization could help you find your next home.

 What is the NACA mortgage program?

 The Neighborhood Assistance Corporation of America (NACA) is a nonprofit group that focuses on helping Americans find affordable housing.
 The organization was founded in 1988 with the goal of fighting against discriminatory and unfair lending practices.

 The nonprofit has 45 locations spread across the U.S., and the NACA helps borrowers with poor credit qualify for an affordable mortgage.
 The NACA does this through various different avenues, including property renovation and foreclosure prevention.

 They also help borrowers restructure their existing mortgage so they can avoid foreclosing on their houses.
 But the NACA’s most popular program is its signature mortgage program.

 How does the NACA Program work?